tendermint/tendermint/docs/architecture/adr-033-pubsub.md

 ```

 This fixes the "slow client problem", but there is no way for a slow client to
 know if it had missed a message.
+We could return a second channel and close it
-On the other hand, if we're going to stick
+to indicate subscription termination.
+On the other hand, if we're going to
-with blocking send, **devs must always ensure subscriber's handling code does not
+stick with blocking send, **devs must always ensure subscriber's handling code
-block**.
-As you can see, there is an implicit choice between ordering guarantees
-and using goroutines.
+does not block**, which is a hard task to put on their shoulders.

 The interim option is to run goroutines pool for a single message, wait for all
 goroutines to finish.
 This will solve "slow client problem", but we'd still
 have to wait `max(goroutine_X_time)` before we can publish the next message.
-My opinion: not worth doing.

 ### Channels vs Callbacks